 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Engineering, procurement, and construction
+- Engineering, procurement, and construction

-Sri Lankan developers also frequently team up with U.S. engineering and design firms, especially for high-end office buildings, luxury apartments, or resorts.
+Sri Lankan developers frequently team up with U.S. engineering and design firms, especially for high-end office buildings, luxury apartments, or resorts.
 The government of Sri Lanka created a fully state-run firm (Selendiva Investments Ltd) to take over various state assets and act as the investment arm of the government.
 The company will take over underutilized or underperforming assets, such as prime real estate, restructure them, and raise capital.